gphotosuploader/gphotos-uploader-cli/docs/configuration.md

     └── image-album3-03.jpg
 ```

-### DeleteAfterUpload
+#### DeleteAfterUpload

-If set to true, media will be deleted from the local disk after completing the upload.
+If `true`, deletes local files after upload.

 ## Including and Excluding files

-You can include and exclude files by specifying the `includePatterns` and `excludePatterns` options.
-You can add one or more patterns separated by commas `,`.
+Use `includePatterns` and `excludePatterns` options to filter files.
+You can add one or more patterns separated by
+commas `,`.
 These patterns are always applied to `sourceFolder`.

 For example, to upload all _JPG and PNG files_ that are not named _*ScreenShots*_ you can configure it like this:

 ```
 includePatterns: [ "**/*.jpg", "**/*.png" ]
 excludePatterns: [ "**/ScreenShot*" ]
 ```

 Another example excluding a specific directory (and folders inside it):

 ```
 includePatterns: [ "_ALL_FILES_" ]
 excludePatterns: [ "**/Temp/**" ]